PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 As soon as it's finished (as indicated in the "My Services" section with a green checkmark) you will be able to publish your service to the quantum service store or for internal use and test your service thoroughly.

 ## Communicating with a Service
+Examples showing how to utilize results from services (e.g. via Jupyter notebooks) can be found in [this](https://github.com/PlanQK/service-usage-examples) repository.
 ## Subscribing to Services using Applications

 Whenever you want to interact with services from the [Quantum Service Store](https://platform.planqk.de/marketplace/apis), you must be subscribed to them from within an application.